KaveIO/KaveToolbox/README.md

 Supported Systems:
 ----------------

-CentOS6, CentOS7 and Ubuntu 14 are used for testing, although no guarantees are given.
+CentOS6, CentOS7, Redhat7, Ubuntu 14 and Ubuntu 16 are used for testing, although no guarantees are given.

 Only bash as a default shell is supported at the moment, users with a different default have reported many problems.

-Warning: Ubuntu16 has issues with pygsl and ROOT installation at the moment.
-Ubuntu16 not yet supported.
 Please get in touch if you would like to make enquiries about this.

 Introduction: